 The river closure will take place following the passage of the spring freshet when the flow in the river falls to 1800 m3/s or lower.
 This means that most likely closure cannot begin until July.
-Figure 5 show the results of numerical modeling of the closure.
-The closure will be made with the top of the closure groins at El 15 m, which is required for the estimated 1/20 year flood for the July/August season.
 As soon as closure is complete, the upstream groin will be raised by 2 m to provide protection against the 1/20 summer/fall flood which could occur during the completion of the construction.
-The cofferdam must be completely finished by the end of October 2016, to allow for impoundment of the diversion head pond to El 25 m prior to the start of freeze up in order to facilitate the creation of a stable thermal ice cover and therefore reduce the risk of frazil ice accumulation and downstream ice damming .
+The cofferdam must be completely finished by the end of October 2016, to allow for impoundment of the diversion head pond to El 25 m prior to the start of freeze up in order to facilitate the creation of a stable thermal ice cover, and therefore, reduce the risk of frazil ice accumulation and downstream ice damming.